 Home » Estate Planning Attorneys

 Do you have an estate plan?
 You may be surprised to know that the truth is, everyone has an estate plan.
 Whether they realize it or not, the estate of every person will follow a plan after death.
+Our Estate Planning Attorneys in Houston are here to help you with all of your estate planning needs.

 For estates large and small, for those who have drafted a plan themselves or not, decisions will be made about what is left behind.
 Many people make those decisions themselves and leave a will or trust for loved ones to follow.
 For others who do not create a personal, memorialized plan, the laws of Texas will make those decisions for you.
 Therefore, the real question becomes—does your estate plan accomplish your individual goals?